Mycoplasma and Ureaplasma in Clinical Specimens

 - Mycoplasma pneumoniae is well-known for causing:

-- True or False: Ureaplasma parvum is known as "atypical pneumoniae" in cases of community-acquired pneumoniae.
+- True or False: Ureaplasma parvum is known as "atypical pneumonia" in cases of community-acquired pneumonia.

 - Diagnosis of Infection: Collection, Transport, and Test Methods